Los Alamos National LaboratoryEngineering Institute

 • Fellowship amounts are comparable to ten weeks of salary plus roundtrip travel expenses.

-To get an idea of your possible fellowship payment, you can check the LANL Intern Salary Structure (pdf) for student employees.
-Please be sure to look at the Scientist/Researcher category of employee, not Professional.
+To get an idea of your possible fellowship payment, you can check the Student Programs office Salary Information for student employees.
+Please be sure to look at the Technical category of employee, not Professional.
 Additionally, all travel costs for attending and presenting at the conference are covered.

 Benefits of Participation

 Participation in LADSS has had a lasting impact on many of its participants.
+Program alumni have successful careers in national laboratories, academia, and the private defense, aerospace, and transportation industries.
 81 past LADSS participants have won National Science Foundation (NSF) or National Defense Science and Engineering Graduate (NDSEG) fellowships.
 58 past participants have returned to LANL as research staff.
 Many of them have gone on to become LADSS mentors and continue the tradition of supporting students in their efforts to further their studies and careers.